neutomic/neutomic/README.md

 Neu is designed to power high-traffic APIs, complex web applications, and real-time data processing systems.
 By adopting modern asynchronous PHP features, Neu helps developers build robust, efficient applications that are well-suited to today's dynamic, high-load environments.

-## Demo
+## Skeleton repository

-Look at the demo repository [neutomic/demo](https://github.com/neutomic/demo) for a simple example of a Neu application.
+Look at the skeleton repository [neutomic/skeleton](https://github.com/neutomic/skeleton) for a simple example of a Neu application.

 ## To Do